top of page

 The Mud House

 Stop at The Mud House for breakfast or a midday pick-me-up and enjoy great coffee and tea and super yummy food.
 It's tucked into a nice neighborhood and is a popular place.
-We got here around 9:30 AM on a Saturday and it was fairly busy, but really picked up around 10:15 AM.
-However, this was on a weekend, and there is lots of seating so you should be able to get a table if your party is not very big.

 Cheshire Grin Cat Cafe

 This place is a cat lover’s heaven!
 It’s a great little cafe that also functions as a nonprofit cat rescue.
-At the Cheshire Grin Cate Cafe you can order a coffee and a pastry if you please, and hang out with some friendly, adoptable cats.
+At the Cheshire Grin Cate Cafe you can order a coffee and a pastry if you please, and hang out with some cute, adoptable cats.

 Make sure you make a reservation ahead of time as they are highly recommended.
-You can play with the cats and even apply to adopt one if you please!
-We loved our order, so if you’re looking for recommendations we got the Whiskey and Yuki specials, and a delicious apple crumb muffin.
+You can play with the cats and even apply to adopt one!

 Hartford Coffee Company